 Come up with some totally mad ideas (it doesn’t have to be a consensual glitterfication party, that’s just one idea) and see if anyone wants to join in.
 When it comes down to it, this is the very essence of human existence.
 This is why we are here, this is what it all means.
 Send out invites to that thing you just invented, and make it a real thing that happens.
 Just three golden rules: safety comes first, consent is required, and glitter gets everywhere.

 Moving on from my annoying optimistic, cheery, dictatorial tone… I’m going to be controversial and say that the key to maintaining happiness is to say no to a lot of things.

 The idea that ‘getting out of the house’ and ‘saying yes to every invitation’ will cheer you up?
 This is dangerous advice.
 No. Just no. Do not say yes to everything.
 Do not say yes to many things at all.
 Part of self-care – I mean, being the bear – is to guard your time as you would guard your cubs.
 It’s the most precious thing you have, and there’s a finite amount of it.

-If someone needs help, obviously I’ll say yes because I’m not a monster.
-If someone has just come up with a mad plan and they want to see if I’ll join in, I think about it, and then a bit later, if I’m free, I’ll say yes.
-Following this approach can lead to wonderful things.
+If someone has just come up with a mad plan and they want to see if I’ll join in, I’ve learned the hard way that I need time to actually think about whether I should say yes.
+I’ve learned from being brutally exhausted from saying yes to too many things, and then turning up to someone’s glitterfication party in a state of brutal exhaustion, and rambling incoherently, and generally being terrible company, before falling asleep at their dinner table.
 Last Christmas I managed to go 20 days in a row in which I drank at least one glass of prosecco.
-It was the best of times, it was the worst of times.
+It was the best of times, but also, in many ways, it was the worst of times.

 - Be polite – I mean, there’s never any need to be horrible, and it’s always nice to be invited to things.
 (I really admire your commitment to Sparkle Motion!).